 - Cannot walk without the use of, or assistance from, a brace, cane, crutch, another person, prosthetic device, wheelchair, or other devices

-- Is restricted by lung disease to the standard explained on Form TC-842
+- Is restricted by lung disease to the standard explained on the Disabled Person And Physician Disability Certification(Form TC-842)

 - Uses portable oxygen

-- Has a cardiac condition to the standard explained on Form TC-842
+- Has a cardiac condition to the standard explained on the Disabled Person And Physician Disability Certification(Form TC-842)

 - Is severely limited in his or her ability to walk, due to an arthritic, neurological, or orthopedic condition